camunda/camunda-docs/docs/apis-clients/operate-api/index.md

 #### Authentication via JWT access token

-You may pass an access token as a header in each request to the Operate API.
+You must pass an access token as a header in each request to the SaaS Operate API.
 When you create an Operate [client](/guides/setup-client-connection-credentials.md), you get all the information needed to connect to Operate.

 The following settings are needed to request a token: